minprog/pyprog/opdrachten/week3/populatie/venglish.md

     def calculate_years(start_size: int, end_size: int) -> int:
         """
-        Return the number of year it takes for the population to reach end_size.
+        Returns the number of year it takes for the population to reach end_size.
         """